 Migraine Brain Fog

-Migraine brain fog is real and fortunately temporary.
-Migraines are being recognized more for being more than a headache, but that is taking time.
-As we learn and increase awareness we have to have conversations about all the things that may impact the migraine sufferer’s life.
-However, during this stage of a migraine one may feel anxious and exhausted at the same time.
-This is where continued empathy and compassion continue to be so valuable in this migraine life.
+Migraine brain fog is real and, fortunately, temporary.
+Migraine is being recognized more for being more than a headache, but that is taking time.
+As we learn and increase awareness, we have to have conversations about all the things that may impact the life of a person with migraine.
+However, during this stage of a migraine attack, one may feel anxious and exhausted at the same time.
+This is where empathy and compassion continue to be valuable in this migraine life.

 What is Migraine Brain Fog